dlnsk/vue-3.0-comosition-simple-routing-example/README.md

-# Vue 3.0 Simple Routing Example
+# Vue 3.0 Simple Routing Example (Composition API)

 > A simple example of routing with Vue 3.0 without using [vue-router](https://router.vuejs.org/).
-This branch uses the raw HTML5 History API.
+This branch uses the raw HTML5 History API and Vue Composition API.

 ## Build Setup